HabanaAI/Model-References/PyTorch/computer_vision/classification/ViT/README.md

   - Moved the div before the matmul in attention module.

 ### 1.12.0
-* Removed HMP and switched to autocast
+* Removed HMP and switched to autocast.
 * Eager mode support is deprecated.

 ## Known Issues